FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

    composer require ebt/ebt-blog:@dev

+Composer creates a symlink :file:`typo3conf/ext/<extension_key>/` to your extension during installation.

 6.b.
 Legacy mode
 ----------------

-If you run TYPO3 in :doc:`Legacy mode <t3start:Installation/LegacyInstallation>`
+If you run TYPO3 in :doc:`Legacy mode <t3install:QuickInstall/GetAndUnpack/Index>`
-the extension will be generated directly at :file:`typo3conf/ext/<extension_key>/`.

-Once the extension is saved you should be able to install it in the Extension Manager.
+you should be able to install it in the Extension Manager.

 7. Continue developing
 ======================